gianfrancodemarco/site/content/posts/dumb-db-1.md

 - inside the database, a folder for tables (in the future, we could have a folder for indexes and other things as well)
 - inside the tables folder, a file for the table data

 The choice of how to structure the data for the table is a fundamental one, and it will have a big impact on the performance of the database.
-Our first implementation will be an **append only database**.
+Our first implementation will be an **append-only database**.

-# An Append Only Database
+# An Append-Only Database

-An **append only database** is a database that only allows to append data to the end of the file.
+An **append-only database** is a database that only allows to append data to the end of the file.
 This makes the database much simpler to implement, and makes inserts extremely fast.

 On the other hand, to find a specific row, we need to read the entire file, which makes the queries much slower.